antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 <button type="submit" >Go to R2 GenomeBrowser for DLK1</button>
 </form>

+* Scroll down to show the exact location of the DLK1 gene; coding exons are in darkgreen.
 ---------
   ![](_static/images/R2d2_logo.png)**Does this graph convince you that enhancers are important here?**